 Visitor permits are for short term use only for visitors to a residential property.
 Residents cannot use this permit.

 One visitor permit can be issued per property, with a second available upon application and payment of a $31 fee.

 Applicants who are owner/occupiers are required to resubmit an application for a second visitor parking permit every three years, with the requisite fee to also be paid.

 Applicants who are tenants of the property are required to resubmit an application for a second visitor parking permit upon the expiry date listed on their permit, with the requisite fee to be paid.

 Permits are not guaranteed to all applicants, with each application assessed on its merits and against the City’s parking permit policy.
 A complete application is required before permits can be issued.
 Incomplete or altered applications will not be processed.
-Each application is required to be accompanied with supporting documentation, including proof of identification, proof of vehicle ownership and proof of identification.
+Each application is required to be accompanied with supporting documentation, including proof of identification and proof of vehicle ownership.

 Proof of identification

 Evidence of identity is necessary as only residents of Subiaco are eligible to receive permits.
 Proof of identity can be sighted by an authorised staff member, rather than be submitted.
 Identification can be provided as either: